Skip to main content

 Create an OAuth role for a Databricks identity using SQL

-To allow other Databricks identities (users, service principals, or groups) to connect using OAuth tokens, you must create their Postgres roles using the databricks_auth extension.
+To allow Databricks identities (users, service principals, or groups) to connect using OAuth tokens, you must create their Postgres roles using the databricks_auth extension.
+Creating a role for a group enables all group members to authenticate using the group role, simplifying permission management.

 Prerequisites: